ShahzainAhmed/AverageNumbers/README.md

 ### The program takes the elements of the list one by one and displays the average of the elements of the list.

 ## Problem Solution:
-- Take the number of elements
+- Take the number of elements to be stored in the list as input.